andrewzheng5/w4111.github.io/syllabus.md

 **In some cases, we will specify that an assignment will not accept late submissions beyond a certain day**.
 This is so that we have time to release solutions (say, before an exam).
-Unless specified otherwise, for HWs this hard deadline is five days (120 hours) after the initial deadline).

 * HW0 does not accept late submissions.
 * Homeworks do not accept ANY late submissions once the solution is released (thus grace days do not apply once the solution is released).
+* Unless specified otherwise, the hard deadline for using grace days is five days (120 hours) after the initial deadline.

 #### Grace Days for Projects